 The SEC encourages companies to disclose forward-looking information so that investors can understand a company's future prospects and make informed investment decisions.
 This report contains such forward-looking statements.
 We make certain forward-looking statements in this Annual Report on Form 10-K and in documents that are incorporated herein by reference.
 These forward-looking statements relate to our outlook or expectations for earnings, revenues, expenses, asset quality or other future financial or business performance, strategies or expectations, or the impact of legal, regulatory or supervisory matters on our business, results of operations or financial condition.
 Specifically, forward-looking statements may include statements preceded by, followed by or that include the words believe, estimate, plan, project, forecast, expect, anticipate, believe, seek, target, intend, should, may, will, would and similar expressions.
 These statements reflect our management's judgment based on currently available information and involve a number of risks and uncertainties that could cause actual results to differ materially from those in the forward-looking statements.
 Future performance cannot be ensured.
-Forward-looking statements are not guarantees, representations or warranties and are subject to risks and uncertainties, many of which are unforeseeable and beyond our control, and could cause actual results, developments and business decisions to differ include:
+Forward-looking statements are not guarantees, representations or warranties and are subject to risks and uncertainties, many of which are unforeseeable and beyond our control, and could cause actual results, developments and business decisions to differ materially from those contemplated by such forward-looking statements.
+Some factors that could cause our actual results to differ include: